 I started with a base coat of Kilz Primer & Stain Blocker because in addition to the holes on the top, there were also chemical stains in green and red.
 After that, I used two coats of Glidden White Semi-Gloss, much like this other credenza and Mid Century set I did.

 Next was the drawers turn.
-After sanding and filling with wood filler on most of them, I wanted some of them to be stained and some to be painted.
+After sanding and filling with wood filler on most of them, I wanted some of them to have and some to have paint.
 For the stained drawers, I used my favorite Early American by RustOleum.
 That stain has been used in several different room in my house and project pieces.

-All the drawers were finished with a topcoat of Modern Masters Masterclear in Semi-Gloss.
+All the drawers are have a topcoat of poly.

 Last, but not least, the pulls were in great shape, but weren’t any thing great like solid brass.
 I sanded them down and painted them with this Pure Gold by RustOleum.